Virginia lawmakers say they’re near deal on marijuana legalization as General Assembly winds down ambitious session

 Another bill passed by both chambers would create a fund to provide rebates of up to $4,500 for Virginia residents who purchase an electric vehicle in the state after Jan.
 1, 2022.
 The rebate amount would be staggered based on the purchaser’s income.

-Yet another bill requires a study of Virginia’s electric vehicle charging infrastructure.
+Yet another bill requires a study of Virginia’s electric vehicle-charging infrastructure.

 ● Effects of the coronavirus pandemic.
 The virus has hung over every aspect of the session, from the socially distanced way the Senate met in the Science Museum of Virginia to the online-only daily meetings of the House.

 Over the course of the session, the state greatly expanded its effort to distribute the vaccine.
-To help that along, House and Senate passed a measure making more health care workers eligible to administer the vaccine.
+To help that along, House and Senate passed a measure making more health-care workers eligible to administer the vaccine.

 Republicans came into the session aiming to turn up the heat on Democrats to get schools reopened.
 As public pressure mounted, and with more and more teachers getting the vaccine, Democrats buckled down late in the session and produced a bipartisan bill to require all school systems to offer a full schedule of in-person instruction, with options for remote learning as needed, by July 1.

 GOP lawmakers tried to push the date earlier, but Democrats insisted schools needed more time to prepare.
-Northam, who has called for schools to have reopening plans in place by March 15, has praised the effort but said only that he’ll review the bill, which passed House and Senate with broad support.
+Northam, who has called for schools to have reopening plans in place by March 15, has praised the effort but said only that he’ll review the bill, which passed the House and Senate with broad support.

 Other bills were aimed at workers who are instrumental in the fight against the virus.
 House and Senate approved a measure requiring five days of paid sick leave for home health care workers serving clients under Medicaid.